 Delivering control signals between the VAU and the SCU in order to create a media session between PSS and MDU.

+Querying the transcoding parameters from SCU according to the network type the M_CU locates in.

 Reference Point Mdv: MDU-VAU